Mendon, Missouri: History

 Mendon was laid out a mile and a quarter from its current location in 1871 by Christopher Shupe.
-Shupe named it for his previous home place, Mendon, Illinois.
-The area had been known as Salt Creek and businesses were in operation several years prior to the town plat actually being filed.
+Shupe named it for his previous home place, Mendon, Illinois, which incorporated in 1867 and was named for Mendon, Massachusetts, incorporated precisely two centuries earlier, in 1667.

+The Missouri area had been known as "Salt Creek", and businesses were in operation several years prior to the town plat actually being filed.
 Among the earliest was a general store built around 1865 by Mr. Bostich and Mr. Eastman.
-A Methodist Church was erected in 1866.
+A Methodist church was erected in 1866.
 A sawmill was located five miles east of the town.